 The department seeks, through interdisciplinary study, to create an intellectual environment that allows students to develop critical thinking, research, and writing skills.
-These skills are developed through study within the department’s curriculum as well as by extensive one-on-one mentoring with African American and African Studies faculty.
+These skills are developed through study within the department’s curriculum as well as by extensive one-on-one mentoring with Africana Studies faculty.

 Students will develop analytical and critical thinking skills about Africans and people of African descent living throughout the diaspora.

 The department stresses advanced knowledge about the emerging and established interdisciplinary scholarship about peoples of African descent around the world that is continually shaping the field.

 Graduates of the department are expected to develop an awareness of intersections of critical race theory, gender, class, and sexuality and the ways these factors influence the lives of communities living throughout the African diaspora.
 Graduates of the department are expected to understand the history, scope, and experiences of the diaspora of African peoples.

 The Department of Africana Studies actively seeks to make students aware of issues of social justice that shape the communities in which they live and work, as well as communities throughout society.

 Students are expected to be able to apply the methodology and analytical approaches of the humanities, social sciences, behavioral sciences, and the arts to a rigorous study of experiences throughout the African diaspora.